hristovaivana/fdreadoutlibs/docs/README.md

 * *Daphne*: Frame processor and request handler to be used with the SkipList latency buffer.
 * *SSP*: Only frame processor
 * *WIB*: Frame processor for `WIB`, software and hardware `WIB` TPs.
 Implementation of avx based software hit finding (software tpg) for `WIB`
-* *WIB2*: Only frame processor
+* *WIB2*: Frame processor for `WIB2`, implementation of avx based software hit finding (software tpg) for `WIB2`

 # Test Software TPG on WIB2

-To test the execution of the DUNE WIB2 software TPG, first download a raw data file, either by running `wget https://www.dropbox.com/s/9b1xtkjbkfyakij/frames_wib2.bin` or clicking on the [CERNBox link](https://www.dropbox.com/s/9b1xtkjbkfyakij/frames_wib2.bin) and put it into `<work_dir>`
+To test the execution of the DUNE WIB2 software TPG, first download a raw data file, either by running `curl https://cernbox.cern.ch/index.php/s/ocrHxSU8PucxphE/download -o wib2-frames.bin` or clicking on the [CERNBox link](https://cernbox.cern.ch/index.php/s/ocrHxSU8PucxphE/download) and put it into `<work_dir>`

 Example of `daqconf` configuration file used for testing: